Core development / Clone the Git Repository

 At a high-level, the process is as follows:

 For example, the following would clone the Bolt repository automatically checking out the default branch, and installing dependant packages:

-git clone git://github.com/bolt/bolt.git cd bolt composer install
+git clone git://github.com/bolt/core.git cd bolt composer install

 Note: Bolt uses the current stable release branch as its default when cloning the repository.

 For more information on core development, see the Bolt core development section of this documentation.

 Bolt uses a cascading branch-merge strategy, so that changes such as bug fixes made to the stable branch will cascade down to newer upcoming releases.

 ||Stable (default) branch, e.g.

 ||Beta release branch, usually one minor number higher than stable|

 For a checkout of the current stable (default) branch, execute the following commands: